 It also helps to have some scripts, especially if you are a newer agent.
 Scripts help you prepare if you don’t have much experience and haven’t yet perfected what to say to win the most leads.
 You can find all sorts of different scripts out there.
-Some great options are from Mike Ferry, My FSBO Script, and REDX.
+Some great options are Mike Ferry, my FSBO Script, and REDX.

 What is the Success Rate of Cold Calling?

 As of last year, cold calling had an average success rate of 2%.
 However, don’t take this as a sign of discouragement.
 Cold calling is still a successful and essential lead generation strategy for many businesses.
 Organizations that did not engage in cold calling experienced 42% less growth than businesses that did.

 In the real estate industry specifically, it takes about 12 hours of calling and 208 cold calls to achieve one listing, appointment, or referral, according to a study by the Keller Center at Baylor University.
 So if an agent’s average commission is $4,641, that means you get a return on investment of $386.75 per hour!